fabkury/ndc_map/README.md

 **"ATC4", "ATC4_NAME"**

 The script maps each NDC, according to the date it was used (year and month), to all its ATC-4 classes (if any is available) by querying the RxNav API at https://rxnav.nlm.nih.gov/.
 The algorithm uses parallelization and query caching to greatly improve efficiency.
 At my 8-cores desktop computer, I mapped 2.1 million YEAR-MONTH-NDC rows to 3.33 million YEAR-MONTH-NDC-RXCUI-ATC4 rows in 65 minutes.

+If you do not have the year and month that each NDC was truly used in the "real world," the "least wrong" way to use this script is to assign them the year and month you are executing the script.
+This will attribute to each NDC its most recent ATC-4 class mapping(s).

 All contents of this repository are under an Attribution-ShareAlike-NonCommercial 4.0 International license.
 Please see details at http://creativecommons.org/licenses/by-nc-sa/4.0/.